Kind Regards, Johnny Utah Social Media/ Website Links

 I see this often with demos to my own label.
 I receive a demo track and it’s not quite for me so it’s a no. Then I never hear from the artist again.
 The chances of your demo getting listened to are already very slim.
 The chances of your first track being listened to and signed are substantially lower again.
 Be persistent and prepared to send on more than one occasion, providing the label is happy for you to do so.
 At the end of the day, it boils down to the listener’s taste.
 Just because they don’t like the first track doesn’t mean they won’t like the second.

 - Label Research

 Research the label you are sending to.
-Do not mail bomb multiple labels with the same demo it just looks bad will get deleted immediately.
+Do not mail bomb multiple labels with the same demo it just looks bad and will get deleted immediately.
 There are many record companies looking for demos so pick a single label and research their website and social media.
 Make sure they are receiving demos.
-Send your high quality finished tracks on private sound cloud links specifically for that label.
+Send your high-quality finished tracks on private sound cloud links specifically for that label.

 - A well-crafted email

 Another one of my bugbears.
 One line emails that read “Here is my track please sign”.
 Your email has to contain information about you as an artist, what you have achieved and why you want to be signed to the label receiving.
 It doesn’t and shouldn’t be war and peace but a couple of paragraphs with this information goes a long way.

 The internet obviously brings its global audience benefits.
 But when it comes to networking there is nothing like a good face-to-face chat.
 I know some labels will not sign artists without meeting them face to face and it’s probably more true of the bigger labels.
 Get to label nights and go and see DJs that are signed to labels you want to be on.
 Try and introduce yourself, without seeming like a stalker, and you will find you get a lot further